Caprera Club Med

 4. Hello,

-Thank you for mentioning my father, Jacques Giovannoni, in your blog.
+thank you for mentioning my father, Jacques Giovannoni, in your blog.

-Thank you again for keeping track of this story.
+Thank you again for preserving this history.

 5. Hello,

-I have some photos to share so...
+I have some photos to share, so…

 See you soon